WICG/fenced-frame/README.md

 These issues are not unique to fenced frames and also exist in cross-site navigations today so they could either depend on future solutions to these for cross-site navigations e.g. [willful IP blindness](https://github.com/bslassey/ip-blindness), or could have additional specific mitigations for fenced frames.
 These are currently being brainstormed.

+## Parallels with Cross-site portals

+[Portals](https://wicg.github.io/portals/) allow for rendering of, and seamless navigation to, embedded content.

+If the embedded content is cross-site, the privacy threat of joining user identities on the two sites exists before the user ever engages with the portal.
+The privacy threat for portals is further detailed [here](https://github.com/WICG/portals#privacy-threat-model-and-restrictions).

+Portal is a separate element type than a fenced frame, but requires very similar restrictions in its communication with the embedding context as a fenced frame.
+It is thus likely that portals and fenced frames will converge on their cross-site tracking mitigations to a large extent.

 ## Considered alternatives